awsdocs/amazon-cloudfront-developer-guide/doc_source/AccessLogs.md

    When the value of the `x-edge-result-type` field is `Error`, this field contains the specific type of error\.
 When the object was served to the viewer from the [Origin Shield](origin-shield.md) cache, this field contains `OriginShieldHit`\.
 In all other cases, this field contains the same value as `x-edge-result-type`\.
 Possible values for this field include:
    + `AbortedOrigin` – The server encountered an issue with the origin\.
+   + `OriginCommError` – The request timed out while connecting to the origin, or reading data from the origin\.
    + `ClientCommError` – The response to the viewer was interrupted due to a communication problem between the server and the viewer\.
-   + `ClientGeoBlocked` – The distribution is configured to refuse requests from the viewer’s geographic location\.
+   + `ClientGeoBlocked` – The distribution is configured to refuse requests from the viewer's geographic location\.
    + `ClientHungUpRequest` – The viewer stopped prematurely while sending the request\.
-   + `Error` – An error occurred for which the error type doesn’t fit any of the other categories\.
+   + `Error` – An error occurred for which the error type doesn't fit any of the other categories\.
 This error type can occur when the server serves an error response from the cache\.
    + `InvalidRequest` – The server received an invalid request from the viewer\.
    + `InvalidRequestBlocked` – Access to the requested resource is blocked\.
-   + `InvalidRequestCertificate` – The distribution doesn’t match the SSL/TLS certificate for which the HTTPS connection was established\.
+   + `InvalidRequestCertificate` – The distribution doesn't match the SSL/TLS certificate for which the HTTPS connection was established\.
    + `InvalidRequestHeader` – The request contained an invalid header\.
    + `InvalidRequestMethod` – The distribution is not configured to handle the HTTP request method that was used\.
 This can happen when the distribution supports only cacheable requests\.
-   + `OriginConnectError` – The server couldn’t connect to the origin\.
+   + `OriginConnectError` – The server couldn't connect to the origin\.
-   + `OriginContentRangeLengthError` – The `Content-Length` header in the origin’s response doesn’t match the length in the `Content-Range` header\.
+   + `OriginContentRangeLengthError` – The `Content-Length` header in the origin's response doesn't match the length in the `Content-Range` header\.
-   + `OriginDnsError` – The server couldn’t resolve the origin’s domain name\.
+   + `OriginDnsError` – The server couldn't resolve the origin's domain name\.
    + `OriginError` – The origin returned an incorrect response\.
    + `OriginHeaderTooBigError` – A header returned by the origin is too big for the edge server to process\.
    + `OriginInvalidResponseError` – The origin returned an invalid response\.
-   + `OriginReadError` – The server couldn’t read from the origin\.
+   + `OriginReadError` – The server couldn't read from the origin\.
    + `OriginShieldHit` – The object was served to the viewer from the [Origin Shield](origin-shield.md) cache\.
-   + `OriginWriteError` – The server couldn’t write to the origin\.
+   + `OriginWriteError` – The server couldn't write to the origin\.
    + `OriginZeroSizeObjectError` – A zero size object sent from the origin resulted in an error\.
    + `SlowReaderOriginError` – The viewer was slow to read the message that caused the origin error\.